NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi/index.md

 This role is part of the Ansible collection `nofusscomputing.netbox`, contains all of the logic to setup GLPI and NetBox so that the data from NetBox can be synchronized from netbox and kept in sync.

+## Features

+- Devices Created/Updated within NetBox are synced to GLPI

+    !!! info
+        Currently the only supported items for updated are those that have had `itil_item_type` field set to `computer`.

 ## Requirements

 The following requirements to use this collection are as follows: